MBPJason/Test-Your-Knowledge/README.md

 # Test-Your-Knowledge
-A Code Quiz to determine how much you know on basic coding eleme
+A Code Quiz to determine how much you know on basic coding knowledge